Nischal213/Nischal-s-A-Level-Project/README.md

     display_easy = Button(text='Easy', font=(
         'Constantia', 13), fg = 'green' , command=shift_lb_easy)
     display_easy.place(x=400, y=195)
+    #if the best_points_difficulty is none, this indicates that they haven't played a game yet so they don't have a personal best score
     if user_points[0][1] is None:
         msg = f'No personal best record'
     else: